다큐멘트 센터 Cloud Security 2.0 User Guide Threat Intelligence (Value Added Services)

 4. Go to Threat Intelligence tab.
 If this policy is off, turn it on.

-• Find the type of threat intelligence you wish to handle and select the action you need to execute.
+• Find the type of threat intelligence you want to handle and select the action you need to execute.

 • Click Publish Changes to make the configuration take effect.